Todd Morton

 Todd Charles Morton (born December 5, 1995) is an American soccer player who plays as a goalkeeper.

 Career

-College & Amateur
+College and amateur

 Morton began playing college soccer at the University of Maryland, Baltimore County in 2015, but transferred to the University of Delaware in 2016, where he played for four years.

 While at college, Morton also appeared for a variety of USL Premier Development League sides; Reading United AC in 2015, Lehigh Valley United in 2016, and Ocean City Nor'easters from 2017 to 2018.

 Professional

 On February 11, 2019, Morton joined USL Championship side Real Monarchs.
 Morton transferred to USL side Bethlehem Steel on August 1, 2019, for an undisclosed fee.
 He made his debut the same day, starting in a 3–0 loss to Hartford Athletic.

 Personal

 Todd's brother is fellow professional soccer goalkeeper, Kyle Morton, who currently plays for the Houston Dynamo in MLS.